 What is copyright?

-- The work should have its own original character;
+- Have its own original character

 Does a work made by you meet these requirements?
 Then you are the owner of a work protected by copyright.